 Computed Tomography (CT) imaging uses special X-ray equipment to produce multiple images or pictures of the metabolic processes inside of the body.
 CT imaging provides excellent anatomic information.
 A radiologist interprets these images to assess the condition of a patient.

-PET and PET/CT scans are also performed to:
+PET and CT scans are also performed to:

 Determine whether a cancer has spread in the body

 Assess the effectiveness of a treatment plan, such as cancer therapy

 Determine if a cancer has returned after treatment

 Evaluate brain abnormalities, such as tumors or memory disorder